bugsbugsbux/jjj/understanding-j.md

 - + 1 2 3           NB. how about creating an alias for this action?
 action =: - +
-action 1 2 3        NB. not the same result! its a subexpression:
+action 1 2 3        NB. not the same result! it's a subexpression:
 (- +) 1 2 3         NB. this subexpression creates a hook (train)
 ```